zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 #### Authenticated request

-One option is for the API client to pass the JWT token as a Cookie header with the name `apimlAuthenticationToken`:
+One option <!-- One option to do what? --> is for the API client to pass the JWT token as a cookie header with the name `apimlAuthenticationToken`:

+**Example:**

 ```http
 GET /api/v1/greeting HTTP/1.1